-RealD Inc. (RLD), the supplier of 3-D projection systems to theaters, fell the most since its market debut two years ago after reporting a quarterly profit that missed analysts’ estimates because of costs to supply theaters with new eyeglasses.
+RealD Inc. (RLD:US), the supplier of 3-D projection systems to theaters, fell the most since its market debut two years ago after reporting a quarterly profit that missed analysts’ estimates because of costs to supply theaters with new eyeglasses.

 RealD tumbled 23 percent to $9.70 at the close in New York, the biggest drop since its July 2010 initial public offering.
 Yesterday, the Beverly Hills, California-based company reported first-quarter profit fell 69 percent.
 The stock, up 59 percent this year through July 30, was the second-worst performer in the Russell 2000 Index.
 (RTY)

 The profit decline resulted from a lower mix of recycled 3- D eyewear in shipments to theaters, the company said.
 Product costs jumped by 50 percent to $26.8 million.
 The ratio of new to recycled eyewear varies from quarter to quarter based on inventories, Chief Financial Officer Drew Skarupa said.

 “It will fluctuate quite a bit,” Skarupa said on a conference call yesterday.
 “We continue to urge the Street to look at this from a break-even perspective.”

 Profit in the period ended June 22 fell to $3 million, or 5 cents a share, RealD said yesterday in a statement.
 That missed the 15-cent average of eight analysts’ estimates (RLD:US) compiled by Bloomberg.
 Sales rose 14 percent to $68.2 million, below the $70.8 million predicted by analysts.